 How Come Your Windows Aren’t As Cheap As Those Other Guys?

 Again, great questions.
 Window Installations cost money, that isn’t a secret.
 There are window installation companies out there that advertise windows for less than $200 a window.
 That is an incredible price!
 Why don’t we offer something like that?

 They will then explain that the windows you really want cost a lot more.
-The windows they are advertising for that incredible price have design flaws that cause it to not be a very energy efficient window.
+The windows they are advertising for that incredible price have design flaws that cause them to not be a very energy-efficient window.